prasanthc41m/ping-extension/README.md

-# Ping GNOME Shell Extension
+# GNOME Shell Extension - Ping
 A simple GNOME Shell extension that pings your domain or IP.

 ## Installation